 A knowledge base serves as a centralized hub that stores information, data, and knowledge related to a specific topic or entity.
-Its primary objective is to facilitate users with fast and convenient access to information, enabling them to resolve issues, find answers, and make informed decisions.
+Its primary objective is to provide users with fast and convenient access to information, enabling them to resolve issues, find answers, and make informed decisions.

-There are tons of reasons to have help documentation on your customer-facing site, but it’s not enough to just have them: If done poorly, your documentation may confuse or frustrate your customers even more.
+There are tons of reasons to have help documentation on your customer-facing site, but it’s not enough to just have it: If done poorly, your documentation may confuse or frustrate your customers even more.

 From top to bottom, a knowledge base should be educational, motivational, and organized.
 It must answer common questions efficiently to save customers time and confusion.
 Most of all, a knowledge base should build upon itself to coalesce into an educational archive that’s accessible and practical.